BioSoc is the University of Warwick's Biology Society!

 Meet people: Starting uni can be overwhelming and your academic society can be tremendously helpful when it comes to finding your feet, particularly for Life Sciences students who will travel to the Gibbet Hill site daily.
 Unlike campus events, where you will meet people you may (oddly) never meet again, we can guaranteed you'll bump into members of this group daily on the walk over to Gibbet Hill, at lectures, in labs and in the Gibbet Hill cafe.

-In addition to regular social events BioSoc provides opportunities to play football and netball (and maybe more), to glitz up for our annual Winter BioBall, to join us on tour and offers a range of academic support and volunteering programmes.
+In addition to regular social events BioSoc provides opportunities to play football and netball, to glitz up for our annual Winter BioBall, to join us on tour and whats more we offers a range of academic support options through mentors and BioCafe and career enrichment volunteering programmes.
 You won't regret joining.

 If you have any questions join the groups using the links or contact Freshers Officer Harry or Freshers Reps Tabby and Emilija, who will point you in all the right directions.
 They can be contacted on any of our socials so join the 2021/22 life sciences watsapp group, Facebook group or Discord server (details on our website)